avnet-iotconnect/avnet-iotc-mtb-basic-example/DEVELOPER_GUIDE.md

 * GNU Arm® Embedded Compiler (GCC_ARM) - Default value of TOOLCHAIN

-The project has been tested with the Eclipse option in Project Creator.
+The instructions are based on Eclipse for simplicity of evaluation, however
+our team mostly tests and develops with [VSCode](https://documentation.infineon.com/html/modustoolbox-software/en/latest/Modustoolbox/IDE_User_Guides/Visual_Studio_Code_for_ModusToolbox_User_Guide.html).

+We recommend using VSCode for faster compilation, better debugging, better intellisense and a more productive overall development experience.

 ## Prerequisites
 * PC with Windows.
-The project is tested with Windows 10, though the setup should work with Linux or Mac as well.
+The project is tested with Windows 10 and 11, though the setup should work with Linux or Mac as well.
 * USB-A to micro-USB data cable
 * 2.4GHz WiFi Network
 * A serial terminal application such as [Tera Term](https://ttssh2.osdn.jp/index.html.en) or a browser-based application like [Google Chrome Labs Serial Terminal](https://googlechromelabs.github.io/serial-terminal/)
 * A registered [myInfineon Account](https://www.infineon.com/sec/login)

-For OTA Support, you must use this application with ModusToolbox&trade; 3.2.
+For OTA Support, you must use this application with ModusToolbox&trade; 3.2 or later.

 ## Hardware Setup
 * Connect the board to a USB port on your PC.
 A new USB device should be detected.